FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/provider.md

 ## Description

-The entity that made the infrastructure and/or services available for purchase.
+The entity that made the resources and/or services available for purchase.

 ## Content constraints